withfatpanda/ship/README.md

 This will build your JS and CSS unminified and (when we finish building it) using development environment settings

 `npm run watch`
-This will build dev versions of your JS and CSS, unminified, and will begin "watching" your raw source files, recompiling them into the built output anytime you make a change
+Use this command for active development sessions—it will build dev versions of your JS and CSS, unminified, and will begin "watching" your raw source files, recompiling them into the built output anytime you make a change

 `npm run hot`
 **Coming soon**: Live Reloading; basically just like the `watch` command, except any changes to raw source files (including PHP files) result in your browser refreshing automatically, too